FurenchiFurai/furenchifurai.github.io/blog11.md

 #### Starting Off, why should there be circuit simplication?

-As said last week, these operations are also used in circuitry to calculate outopuit.
+As said last week, these operations are also used in circuitry to calculate output.
 But why should we simplify these equations?

 Like in programming, a longer program usually takes longer to execute, and that is also shared with long circuits.